The 50 Best Post-Punk Albums Ever: Part 4, James Chance to the Pop Group

 Though the Talking Heads wouldn't hit real commercial relevance until the following year, their peculiar sensibility started having a demonstrable effect early on.
 David Byrne's ironic wit combined with the band's dedication to real pop music craft made them unique among both the contemporary art school community and the artists populating the urban punk scene in New York, and their first album helped to bridge those worlds in a surprising way, just as new wave as a whole was finding meaningful connections between punk and pop music.

-In retrospect, the relative simplicity of the quirk-laden art pop gems on 77 -- songs such as the effortlessly upbeat "Pulled Up", the subversive love song "Uh-Oh, Love Comes to Town", or the legendary "Psycho Killer" -- stand in sharp contrast to the globetrotting intricacy of Remain in Light, the exquisite melodicism of Speaking in Tongues, or even the rigid post-punk exploration of Fear of Music, but still the album was as prescient as any of the band's essential records, peering forward into the future that post-punk and college rock would soon bring: angular guitar workouts, idiosyncratic, self-aware poetics, and a relaxed sense of rhythm and melody.
+In retrospect, the relative simplicity of the quirk-laden art pop gems on 77 -- songs such as the effortlessly upbeat "Pulled Up", the subversive love song "Uh-Oh, Love Comes to Town", or the legendary "Psycho Killer" -- stand in sharp contrast to the globetrotting intricacy of Remain in Light, the exquisite melodicism of Speaking in Tongues, or even the rigid post-punk exploration of Fear of Music.
+Still the album was as prescient as any of the band's essential records, peering forward into the future that post-punk and college rock would soon bring: angular guitar workouts, idiosyncratic, self-aware poetics, and a relaxed sense of rhythm and melody.
 Talking Heads would innovate with every record moving forward, but Talking Heads: 77 cut open the path in a way that allowed everyone else to follow.

 11. The Pop Group - Y (1979)